 Is there such a thing as a “swimming season” in Cebu?
 Yes, and it lasts all year!

-According to the World Health Organization, water temperature that is safe for swimming should be in the 25.6°C to 30°C range.
+According to the World Health Organization, the water temperature that is safe for swimming should be in the 25.6°C to 30°C range.

 Is the sun harmful?
 Cebu’s UV Ray Index

 Be sure to pack sunscreen with you when you come to Cebu!
 The island has a yearly average UV index of 12!
-This falls under “extreme” but don’t worry!
+This falls under “extreme” but don’t you worry!
 As long as you have adequate protection from direct sunlight during the day, you will be all right.

-Wear your hats and sunglasses, bring your umbrellas and do not forget to regularly reapply sunscreen!
-Hydration is also important so drink lots of water.
+Wear your hats and sunglasses, bring your umbrellas, and do not forget to regularly reapply sunscreen!
+Hydration is also important, so drink lots of water.

 With Cebu’s UV Ray Index, just being under direct sunlight for 20-30 minutes unprotected will expose you to the risk of getting painful burns!

 Dermatologists recommend using sunscreens with an SPF of at least 30, which can block at least 97% of UVB rays.
 Higher number SPFs can slightly block more, but no amount of SPF can completely block 100% of the sun’s rays.
 (American Academy of Dermatology Association)